kvvloten/samba_integrations/mail/thunderbird_config/README.md

 - Users use `sAMAccountName` to login (i.e. not `mail` nor `userPrincipalName`).
 - Users authenticate with their Kerberos-ticket whenever possible (TB addons cannot use Kerberos, hence Filelink uses a password).
 - Samba-AD has a (nested-) group `PERMISSION-GROUP` that contains users with permission to use generic email resources, such as Apache + MCD, Apache WebDav, SOGO.
-- Apache2 is setup on the mailconfig / filelink server and on the dmz-server and has a TLS enabled vhost ready to use.
+- Apache2 is setup on the mailconfig server, the filelink server and on the dmz-server and has a TLS enabled vhost ready to use.
 - Each service will use its own service-account to connect to Samba-AD.
 - Dovecot (and Postfix) and SOGO are set up and available.